Carinz/Mapping-CVEs/README.md

 - `metrics_synthetic.py` calculates the accuracies for all response CSVs and prints them to the screen.

 # Data Manipulation
-    In order to get to the point of 400 samples (metrics/data after manipulation/final_all.csv) from the 624 we got under 'all.csv' we used functions from 'data_manipulation.py', but also added missing descriptions manually, and manually tagging some conflicts.
+In order to get to the point of final 400 samples (metrics/data after manipulation/final_all.csv) from the 624 we got under 'all.csv' we used functions from `data_manipulation.py`, but also added missing descriptions manually, and manually tagging some conflicts.

 # GPT Experiments
 In the 'metrics' folder there are scripts you need to run one after the other to have GPT responses of all experiments:
-- 'create_requests_file.py' creates all json files of all the experiments, (to sent do GPT through the API). the files are created in folder 'requests_jsonl'.
+- `create_requests_file.py` creates all json files of all the experiments, (to sent do GPT through the API). the files are created in folder 'requests_jsonl'.
 The data is taken from folder "data after manipulation/final_all.csv"
-- 'create_batch.py' creates batches (GPT runs in the background) to all experiments. need to uncomment the specific experiment type you want to create the batch for, then save the batch_id which is printed.
+- `create_batch.py` creates batches (GPT runs in the background) to all experiments. need to uncomment the specific experiment type you want to create the batch for, then save the batch_id which is printed.
-- 'check_batch.py' checks the status of the batches according to their ids (the id taken from create_batch step) and outputs all the output_file ids for the next step. (this step completes its run successfully only when all the batches are completed).
+- `check_batch.py` checks the status of the batches according to their ids (the id taken from create_batch step) and outputs all the output_file ids for the next step. (this step completes its run successfully only when all the batches are completed).
-- 'retrieve_batch.py' takes all output_file ids from the previous step and translates the GPT responses to csv tables according to the experiments names. all experiments are saved in folder 'batch_experiments'
+- `retrieve_batch.py` takes all output_file ids from the previous step and translates the GPT responses to csv tables according to the experiments names. all experiments are saved in folder 'batch_experiments'

 # Metrics
-  In "metrics" folder there is 'metrics.py' script, before running it make sure there are all the experiments in 'batch_experiments' folder (which are GPT responses) and all the experiments in 'local_experiments' which are all the responses of the local model. this script creates all metrics, per model, per experiment according to syb groups, and also creates mean metrics to each experiment.
+In "metrics" folder there is `metrics.py` script, before running it make sure there are all the experiments in 'batch_experiments' folder (which are GPT responses) and all the experiments in 'local_experiments' which are all the responses of the local model.
+This script creates all metrics, per model, per experiment according to sub groups, and also creates mean metrics to each experiment.
 Make sure the folders exist (inside metrics_results) like in our code before running the script.